 If you’re interested in collecting retro games, you’ve undoubtedly noticed that Mega Man 1-6 for the NES tend to carry a hefty price tag.
 Mega Man seems to be one of those rare franchises that tends to hold up really well without nostalgia glasses and the price of the physical cartridges reflect that.

-I love adding physical cartridges to my collection when I can, but in the case of Mega Man I’d actually argue there’s a MUCH better way to enjoy the games WITHOUT breaking the bank, and that’s the Mega Man Legacy Collection (MMLC).
+I love adding physical cartridges to my collection when I can, but in the case of Mega Man I’d actually argue there’s a MUCH better way to enjoy the games WITHOUT breaking the bank, and that’s The Mega Man Legacy Collection (eBay).

 For what it’s worth, I own the NES cartridges of Mega Man 2-6, but the MMLC is still hands-down the way I choose to play Mega Man these days.
 It’s a fantastic collection of games that belongs in the library of anyone who’s ever enjoyed Mega Man or is remotely interested in checking out the origins of the franchise.

 If you’re unfamiliar with Digital Eclipse, they’re responsible for porting a lot of great retro game collections (like the Disney Afternoon Collection) to modern platforms.
 The thing that makes them special is the love and appreciation for retro gaming they put into their work, which can easily been seen through things like the quality-of-life upgrades and museum features that we see in the collections they handle.
 In my experience, their ports are amazing examples of fan-service done RIGHT.

 The Mega Man Legacy Collection goes beyond simple ports of the first 6 Mega Man games (which includes the Japanese versions as well) and adds quality-of-life features that not only feel essential these days, but actually turn these notoriously difficult games into potentially much more enjoyable and forgiving experiences for newcomers.
 The most obvious example of this is rewinding and save states.